evacchi/kogito-rules-example/README.md

 ## Conclusion

-We have given a sneak peek on the work that has recently landed on master.
+We have given a sneak peek on the work that we are doing to improve the getting started experience with rules and processes in Kogito.
 With these changes, we hope to have provided a more streamlined way to define knowledge-based services.
 Developers will always able to be more explicit about the data they want to process, by opting-in to writing Java; but if they want, they can embrace a fully DSL-centric development workflow.